Noncommutative homological mirror functor: Noncommutative mirrors using a single immersed Lagrangian

-$W$ is also called the \emph{worldsheet superpotential}, which counts holomorphic discs bounded in $\bL$ passing through a generic point.
+We can consider the deformed $\AI$-algebra $\tilde{A}^b$ with $\AI$-operations $\left\{m_k^b \right\}$ from Definition \ref{def:bdeformAI}.
+Weak Mauer-Cartan equation for $b$ is the condition for $m_0^b$ to be a multiple of the unit class $\one_\bL$ is the unit of the Floer theory of $\bL$.
+From the weak MC equation \eqref{eq:wmcbl}, and Definition \ref{def:mir-sp}, we obtain the non-commutative ring $\cA$ of weak Maurer-Cartan relations.

+\begin{definition} The potential $W = W_\bL$ (which is the coefficient of $\one_\bL$ in $m_0^b$) as an element of $\cA$ is called a \emph{generalized mirror} of $X$ (with respect to the choice of an immersed Lagrangian $\bL$). $W$ is also called the \emph{worldsheet superpotential}. \end{definition} Recall that $m_0$ counts holomorphic discs bounded in $\bL$ passing through a generic point.
+The worldsheet superpotential $W_\bL$ counts holomorphic discs bounded in $\bL$ passing through a generic point with boundary insertions of $b$'s.
+Namely, holomorphic discs are now allowed to turn corners at $X_e$'s and the names of the corners are recorded in the variables $x_e$'s.
+We also remark that even in the case of $m_0=0$, the above construction may provide non-trivial $m_0^b$, and this is the case in most of the Riemann surface examples in this paper.

 Note that since $m_0^b$ has degree two, and hence $W$ has degree two.
-In the next subsection we show that $W \in \cA$ is always central.
+Later in this section, we show that $W \in \cA$ is always central.
 Thus $W$ can be regarded as a function on the noncommutative space defined by $\cA$.

-\begin{remark} In actual computations, we will use the Morse complex of $\bL$ (induced from a Morse function) which contains one maximum point $\one_{L_i}$ and one minimum point $T_{L_i}$ in each branch $L_i$.
-Concretely $W_i$ counts the number of polygons bounded by $\bL$ whose boundaries pass through $T_{L_i}$, which is the Poincar\'e dual of $\one_{L_i}$ \end{remark}
+\begin{remark} In actual computations, we will use the Morse complex of $\bL$ (induced from a Morse function) which contains one maximum point $\one_{L}$ and one minimum point $T_{L}$.
+Concretely $W$ counts the number of polygons bounded by $\bL$ whose boundaries pass through $T_{L}$, which is the Poincar\'e dual of $\one_{L}$. \end{remark}